the website of Lisa Nachmias Davis, Attorney at Law

 Longtermcare Link Consumer-oriented site that gives a comprehensive look at long-term care planning, from LTCI to Medicaid planning, with links to vendors of assisted living.
 Written by a CLU.
 Now owned by National Care Planning Council

 Medicare.gov Includes "Nursing home compare" information page.
 This is also the place to find those elusive "provider manuals."
 You can order in print or download.
 Good hunting, what you are looking for is buried deep within.
-See also the nonprofit "member of the family" website that tries to summarize this information with a list of best and worst.
-I haven't listed it separately because I'm ambivalent about the accuracy from this kind of characterization.
+(See also the unaffiliated, nonprofit "member of the family" website that tries to summarize this information with a list of best and worst.
+I haven't listed it separately because I'm ambivalent about the accuracy from this kind of characterization.)

 Medicare Rights Center National, not-for-profit organization located in New York City; site offers direct assistance for Medicare beneficiaries and on-line versions of brochures (some bilingual).
 Site now has an excellent interactive guide through Medicare copays, deductibles, and coverage information.

 National Academy of Elder Law Attorneys (NAELA) Includes fill-in form for members to sign up for participation in NAELA's unmoderated e-mail mailing list.
 Whether or not members participate, they can review listserve archives through NAELA's members only page.
 Members are also entitled to a template-style website for $25/year, available to the public through the popular "Need an elder law attorney?" link.
 NAELA Bylaws now require members to subscribe to "aspirational standards."
-(PDF)
+(PDF, reproduced on my site)

-National Council on the Aging (unitedseniorshealth.org) A national nonprofit advocacy group.
+National Council on Aging A national nonprofit advocacy group.
 Includes information about long-term care insurance, Medicare, Medicaid and Medigap insurance and a list of publications for sale.

 National Hospice and Palliative Care Organization The National Hospice and Palliative Care Organization (NHPCO) represents hospice and palliative care programs and professionals in the United States.
 Includes advanced directives for all 50 states available for download, although annoyingly you have to provide name, email and address so it's not clear how you get the directives for other states.
 Advanced directive forms are copyright; "reproduction and distribution by an organization or organized group without the written permission of the National Hospice and Palliative Care Organization is expressly forbidden."